 - A safe and effective ear cleaner.
 Be aware that not all cleaners are created equal.
 Some are better than others at treating yeast infections, while others are better for treating bacteria.
 Some help dry the ears, while others don't.
 And some that dry do so because they contain rubbing alcohol or witch hazel, both of which can be downright painful and irritating to your pet’s already inflamed ears.

 There are several good ear cleaners/dryers out there.
-Here are a few that you can easily pick up online, at your local pet store, or even at your vet's office.
+Here are a couple that you can easily pick up online, at your local pet store, or even at your vet's office.
 Always check with your veterinarian to ensure that you are using a safe and appropriate ear cleaner.

 - Something soft and absorbent to remove the dislodged debris and excess ear cleaner.
 Cotton balls, cotton make-up removal rounds, gauze squares, or tissues typically work well.
 It’s generally not recommended to use Q-tips for at-home cleanings, as Q-tips introduce a risk of you damaging your pet’s ear drum (“tympanic membrane”).
 If you do use Q-tips, only do so if your pet is calm and still during ear cleanings, and even then, only use the Q-tips to get the debris out of the harder to get to nooks and crannies on the ear flap and at the opening of the ear - never insert the Q-tip into the ear canal itself.